Dragonker/arata/README.md

 ## License

-Arata uses a MIT License.
+Arata uses a Unlicense License.
 You're free to do anything with its code.